 Learning Ally (formerly Recording for the Blind & Dyslexic – RFB&D) provides human-narrated textbooks, as well as thousands of other books for individuals with qualifying print disabilities.
 Learning Ally is the only resource for school textbooks in human-recorded Audio format.

-Acquisition of AIM from Learning Ally requires a School Membership which is fee-based; individual memberships for qualified students are free.
+Acquisition of AEM from Learning Ally requires a School Membership which is fee-based; individual memberships for qualified students are free.
 Learning Ally has also been designated by Maine as a NIMAC Authorized User.

 Visit the Membership Section of the Learning Ally website to learn more about school membership and how to acquire AEM in Audio format.